 Figure 1: (c)2020 Lynne Cazaly - Used with permission

 Outputs are the things we produce; products or services we create that should lead to an outcome for our customers.
 I love the definitions from Christophe Achouiantz, customers don’t want features, they want you to solve their problems or realise an opportunity for them.
-Those outcomes realise value for the customer that in turn generate an impact to the organization, typically in the form of a financial return.
-Organization’s are in business because of their customers, profit is a consequence of delighting those customers through outcomes.
+Those outcomes realise value for the customer that in turn generate an impact to the organisation, typically in the form of a financial return.
+Organisation’s are in business because of their customers, profit is a consequence of delighting those customers through outcomes.
 As Peter Drucker famously said “The purpose of the business is to create and keep a customer”

-Organizations that don’t focus on outcomes, focus more on the outputs or tasks that need to be done.
+Organisations that don’t focus on outcomes, focus more on the outputs or tasks that need to be done.
 They lose sight of their purpose and relatedness to the customer they should be serving.
 These organisations, as Stephen Denning points out, risk becoming an internally-focused and siloed bureaucracy, measuring and focusing outputs, rather than outcomes and effectiveness.
 Business Agility requires continuous collaboration across traditionally siloed organisational structures.
 It requires the creation of organisational cross-functional teams.

 Employee engagement matters when it comes to creating those organisational cross-functional teams.
 Really matters.
 The Business Agility Institute whitepaper on employee engagement concluded that high levels of employee engagement have a direct correlation with success in a volatile marketplace.
 Organizations that succeed now and into the future will be those that attract, retain and inspire the best people.

 A focus on outcomes by themselves is not enough, it needs people to realise those outcomes.
 Agile does not have a brain, and to be truly effective and understand how to solve a customer problem, or realise an opportunity we need to tap into those people’s own brains and expertise.